naveentulsi/caresyntax/README.md

 Step 4: Go back to project root dir 'project-dir' <br/>

 ### Spring boot
 To build angular and spring boot togther, we are using org.codehaus.mojo plugin.
-Please make sure you have all done the previous step.
+Please make sure you have done the previous step.
 Otherwise next step would fail. <br/>
 Build, test and package.<br/>

   ```